c0y0tl/streamerbot_therun_events/README.md

   - [x] TLS 1.0
   - [ ] TLS 1.1
   - [x] TLS 1.2
+* Click the Import button in Stremer.bot
+* Drag the downloaded `TheRun` file into the Import String area, or copy its contents and paste manually
 * The list of available variables is given in the comments to the action